-PRAISE God, from whom all blessings flow; Praise him all creatures here below; Praise him above, ye heavenly host: Praise Father, Son, and Holy Ghost.
+DRAISE God, from whom all blessings flow; Praise him all creatures here below; Praise him above, ye heavenly host: Praise Father, Son, and Holy Ghost.
 Amen.

-141 My country, 'tis of thee (4th stanza only)
+My country, 'tis of thee (4th stanza only) 141

-OUR fathers' God, to thee, Author of liberty, To thee we sing; Long may our land be bright With freedom's holy light; Protect us by thy might, Great God, our King.
+UR fathers' God, to thee, Author of liberty, To thee we sing; Long may our land be bright With freedom's holy light; Protect us by thy might, Great God, our King.
 Amen.

 The Prayer for the Church p.
 74-5

 The Invitation to Confession p.
 75

-The Confession and Absolution р.
+The Confession and Absolution p.
 75-6

 The Comfortable Words p.
 76

-The Sursum corda p.
-76

-The Proper Preface for Easter p.
-78

-The Sanctus: Merbecke p.
-79
+The Proper Preface for Easter p. ' 78 The Sanctus: Merbecke p. ' 79

-Ho-ly, Ho-ly, Lord God of hosts, Heav'n and earth are full of thy glo-ry: Glo-ry be to thee, OL ord Most High.

-★The Benedictus qui venit: Merbecke
+¥The Benedictus qui venit: Merbecke

-Bless-ed is he that com - eth in the Name of the Lord.
-Ho - san - na in the Hi gh - est.

 Hymnal Prayer Book The Prayer of Consecration p.
 80-1 The Lord's Prayer p.
 82 The Prayer of Humble Access (said by the Congregation with the Minister) p.
-82 706 The Agnus Dei: Merbecke The Invitation: ➡ Behold the Lamb of God; behold him that takest away the sins of the world.
+82 706 The Agnus Dei: Merbecke The Invitation: Behold the Lamb of God; behold him that takest away the sins of the world.
 Response: Lord, I am not worthy that thou shouldest come under my roof: but speak the word only, and my soul shall be healed.
 The Administration of Holy Communion p.
-82-3 192 The Communion Hymn: O Food of men wayfaring - TUNE: O Esca viatorum The Communion: Mite manum tuam, St. John 20:27 REACH hither thy hand, and behold the print of the nails, alleluia: and be not faithless, but Believing, alleluia, alleluia.
+82-3 The Communion: Mite manum tuam, St. John 20:27 REACH hither thy hand, and behold the print of the nails, alleluia: and be not faithless, but believing, alleluia, alleluia.
 The Prayer of Thanksgiving (said by the Congregation with the Minister) p.
 83 739 The Gloria in excelsis: Old Scottish Chant p.
 84 The Blessing (the People all kneeling) The Dismissal Response: Thanks be to God: Alleluia, alleluia! p.
-84 96 The Recessional Hymn: The day of resurrection! - TUNE: Ellacombe The Postlude: IV.
-Finale (from Symphony No. 1) - Elfrida Andrée
+84 96 The Recessional Hymn: The day of resurrection! - Tune: Ellacombe